EmilienLeroy/HighScore/docs/guide/configuration.md

 | `HIGHSCORE_DISABLE_DOCS` | Disable the `/docs` endpoint | boolean | false |

 ## Metrics

+These options allow you to configure the `/metrics` endpoint.

 | Variable        | Description       | Type           | Default         |
 | --------------- | ----------------- | -------------- | --------------- |